-- 1. A sharps policy is implemented and sharps (e.g., glass Pasteur pipettes, needles) are not allowed.
+- 1. A sharps policy is implemented and sharps (e.g., glass Pasteur pipettes, needles) are not allowed unless approved by the IBC.
 Plasticware is substituted for glassware. - 2.
 All work is performed in a BSC. - 3.
-Lab personnel must participate if medical surveillance is required per direction of IBC and Occupational Medicine physician. - 4.
+Lab personnel must participate if medical surveillance is required per direction of the IBC and/or an Occupational Medicine physician. - 4.
 The PI must provide training to lab personnel who may not have experience working with the materials to be used with BSL-3 practices, e.g., an apprentice program may be established for personnel where they shadow more experienced personnel and are not allowed to work independently until they demonstrate proficiency. - 5.
 Create a "Spill Kit" and store within the lab.
 Consider a yearly "shut down" to accommodate servicing and maintenance activities. - 6.
 Disposable, solid-front, fluid-resistant gowns rather than front opening gowns.
 The sleeves must be cuffed or disposable sleeve covers must be worn. - 7.
 Two pairs of gloves. - 8.
 Safety glasses with side-shields must be worn at all times while in the lab even when working in the biosafety cabinet. - 9.
 Other BSL-3 practices, based on the risk assessment by the PI and IBC.